-As far as advising our European friends is concerned, it would be important to point out that the original version of Regulatory Competition completely depends for its effectiveness on freedom to flee to some other state within the union.
-A common language is a big help to unity, but ability to move residence is essential, so for practical purposes both a common language and freedom of migration are required.
+As far as advising our European friends is concerned, it would be important to point out that the original version of Regulatory Competition completely depends for its effectiveness on the freedom to flee to some other state within the union.
+A common language is a big help to unity, but the ability to move residence is essential, so for practical purposes, both a common language and freedom of migration are required.
 Underlying such concessions is a sense of tolerance of cultural differences.
-That is unfortunately where most such proposed unions have either resorted to violence, or failed to unite.
-And of course, the power which might otherwise be abused, must then be shifted from the federal, back to a state level.
-What surfaces is a sort of one-way street.
-It remains far easier to devolve into little statelets, than to unite for the benefits of scale.
+That is unfortunately where most such proposed unions have either resorted to violence or failed to unite.
+And of course, the power which might otherwise be abused must then be shifted from the federal, back to a state level.
+What surfaces is a sort of one-way street?
+It remains far easier to devolve into little statelets than to unite for the benefits of scale.
 A working majority under the likes of Thomas Jefferson might have been assembled in the Nineteenth century but was held back by coping with the expanding frontier.
-During the Twentieth century it would have been held back by the need to deal with world power.
+During the Twentieth century, it would have been held back by the need to deal with world power.
 The Second Tea Party seems to have some inclination along these lines, but it remains to be seen whether some overwhelming need for world power will once more overcome the obvious national ambivalence about it.

 |Posted by: Brian | Dec 31, 2012 11:01 PM|